spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 ### Add the Manifest

-Return to the *Profiles* tabs on the left panel and open the profile related to the cluster deployed.
+Navigate to the left **Main Menu** and select *Profiles*.
+Select the cluster profile you created earlier and applied to the host cluster.

-Select *Add Manifest* at the top of the page and insert the data:
+Select *Add Manifest* at the top of the page and insert the provide the fill out the following input fields. <br /> <br />

-- *Layer name*: name of the pack to add to the profile stack
+- *Layer name*: name of the layer to add to the profile stack.
-- *Manifests*: add your manifest by giving it a name and click on the blue tick to confirm it
+- *Manifests*: add your manifest by giving it a name and clicking the blue circle button.
+An empty editor will appear on the right side of the screen.

 ![manifest](/tutorials/deploy-clusters/manifest.png)